 The working area limiter is intended to be used as an aid to the operator.
 It is not a substitute for safe crane operating practices, experience and good operator judgements.

 CRANE STABILITY/STRUCTURAL STRENGTH

-To avoid death or serious injury, ensure that the crane is on a firm surface with load and crane's configuration within capacity as shown on the crane's Load Chart and notes.
+firm surface with load and crane's configuration within capacity as shown on the crane's Load Chart and notes.